How India farmer protests could take a toll on the economy | DW | 09.12.2020

 Economists and policy analysts believe the ongoing disruption caused by the protests could further upset the already fragile economic situation.

 "Obviously, this strike will have repercussions.
 Agricultural supply has already dipped and this will lead to inflation.
-Agrarian distress will be further compounded," Himanshu, an economist at Jawaharlal Nehru University, who goes by one name, told DW.
+Agrarian distress will be further compounded," as Jawaharlal Nehru University economist Himanshu — who only goes by one name — told DW.

 Although most economists are reluctant to estimate a ballpark figure on the economic losses brought on by the demonstrations, some pointed out that the effects will likely extend beyond the agriculture sector into the overall economy.